sjtu-se117/CppGuidelines/CppGuidelines.md

 A program should compile cleanly; that is, it should compile without errors (or it won’t run) and warnings (most warnings point to a potential problem).

+## Reference

+This guideline is based on [C++ Core Guidelines](http://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines) and [style document of Programming: Principles and Practice using C++](http://www.stroustrup.com/Programming/PPP-style.pdf).